-JOG was founded in March 2014 from humble beginnings.
-The company was launched with the belief that a cyclical recovery was, in time, inevitable.
+JOG was founded in March 2014 with realistic ambitions.
+The Company was launched with the belief that a cyclical recovery was, in time, inevitable.
 JOG quickly identified opportunity in the UK North Sea, which was enduring a sustained crisis following years of under investment, declining production and unsustainable high costs, against a backdrop of falling oil prices.

 Against a backdrop of sub $30 oil prices, JOG launched a farm out process of our operated P2170 Licence in February 2016.
 We were very encouraged by the response we received from multiple major oil companies and ultimately concluded a deal with oil major Statoil (whose name has subsequently changed to Equinor), who, like us, saw the significant exploration potential in the Verbier oil prospect.
 JOG managed the process technically and commercially to achieve the best deal and retain maximum value.
 This resulted in what we believe to be the first promoted farm out deal to be done in the UK North Sea in over three years, which led to a drilling commitment by Statoil (whose name has subsequently changed to Equinor) for a summer 2017 well campaign.